Bridging the Gulf of Envisioning: Cognitive Design Challenges in LLM Interfaces: Envisioning Intentions in LLM Interactions

-LLMs represent a significant leap in the evolution of natural language processing (NLP) capabilities.
-On the surface, they seem to understand natural language inputs, engage in conversational interactions, and can carry out a wide range of generative tasks, including writing, coding, and explaining.
-From the perspective of interactive system design, LLMs obviate the need for structured interfaces with set actions for implementing intentions in favor of \textit{unconstrained} use of natural language (note that we address specific interface designs for LLMs in Section~\ref{sec:cases}).
-However, the paradox is that language use as the interface makes LLM interactions \textit{more} challenging for users.
-In LLMs, the formulation of intentions lacks a provided mapping onto explicit interface actions.
-This makes it harder to interact because users have to do more cognitive work to envision a process model for the task, identify system instructions, and evaluate the desirability of outcomes.
+LLMs represent a significant leap forward in the evolution of natural language processing (NLP) capabilities.
+From the perspective of interactive system design, LLMs obviate the need for structured interfaces with preset actions for implementing intentions in favor of \textit{unconstrained} use of natural language (note that we address specific interface designs for LLMs in Section~\ref{sec:cases}).
+With a dynamic operational scope lacking explicit interface actions, how do users formulate their intentions and then express them as prompt inputs?
+One proposed solution is to treat LLMs as if they are human and engage in a conversation with them~\cite{reeves1996media, dillion2023can, cui2023drive, zamfirescu2023johnny}.
+Here, we examine this approach to intention formation by considering a specific generative task for LLMs -- writing -- in three aspects of human-to-human interactions: models of communication, roles and expertise, and theory of minds.